-As a startup, you would probably be breathing a sigh of relief now, with a crowdplatform giving a base for your venture.
+As a startup, you would probably be breathing a sigh of relief now, with a platform giving a base for your venture.
 You shouldn’t relax yet.
-It’s great to have a prospect community.
+It’s great to have a prospective community.
 It is another thing to be able to successfully engage them.
-You need a well planned and viable digital marketing strategy to boost your community engagement.
+You need a well-planned and viable digital marketing strategy to boost your community engagement.

 Digital Marketing — Your Engagement Booster

-The success of Crowdfunding depends on the level of fund you are able to generate within a given period and the supporters you are able to bring.
-A well thought out digital strategy — right from the commercial viability of your project to practical insights to campaign planning and optimization to connect with the intended audience.
-Positioning message on the right community and influencer support will bring wind to your sails to your crowd-platform.
-Let’s explore the key ingredients that fuel digital marketing program.
+The success of Crowdfunding depends on the level of funds you can generate within a given period and the supporters you can bring.
+A well-thought-out digital strategy — right from the commercial viability of your project to practical insights to campaign planning and optimization to connect with the intended audience.
+Positioning your message on the right community and influencer support will bring wind to your sails to your crowd-platform.
+Let’s explore the key ingredients that fuel digital marketing programs.